Cat Harbor State Marine Conservation Area: Habitat and wildlife

 This area contains eelgrass habitat, and affords recreational opportunities.

-Recreation and nearby attractions

-Catalina Island and its MPAs support world class diving along with numerous hiking, diving and snorkeling, kayaking, fishing and boating activities.

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California’s south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.